 Essay, Cross-Test Scores, and Subscores:

-Beyond the main scores and the contextual percentiles, other numbers helpful for understanding SAT scores and score reports are the Essay (if the student took essay section, which we strongly recommend, even if it’s officially optional), Math, Reading, and Writing and Language test scores.
+Beyond the main scores and the contextual percentiles, other numbers helpful for understanding SAT scores and score reports are the Essay (if the student took essay section, which we strongly recommend while it’s available through June 2021), Math, Reading, and Writing and Language test scores.
 These range from 10 to 40 and correlate with a helpful free resource, the Skills Insight for the SAT guide.
 This booklet breaks down these scores by ranges (for example, Reading Score Range 20-24) and makes recommendations for what students in each range should do to improve.
 It’s a set of study objectives that students can approach on their own, with their parents, or with a tutor.
 The subscores on the bottom of the page are also helpful in determining what to study.
 You can use the College Board website to see which skills fall under which subscore.

 A word of advice: don’t get bogged down worrying about the exact formulas for these scores.
 Yes, it’s confusing to have a scaled score from 200 to 800 that correlates with a test score from 10 to 20 that correlates with your performance on a Reading section with 52 questions.
 But more important for understanding SAT scores is knowing what a given score means.
-Read the right way, the numbers on a SAT score report show where a student is and where she needs to go to build the skills that will serve her in college.
+Read the right way, the numbers on a SAT score report show where a student is and where they need to go to build the skills that will serve them in college.